 Harvard’s program draws on the strength of the department, school, and university in four overlapping areas:

-- Sustainable development: A cross cutting theme, this is dealt with centrally in the concentrations in Environmental Planning, Real Estate and Urban Development, and Transportation and Infrastructure.
-Campus-wide Harvard has numerous resources in the area of environmental studies.
+- Sustainable development: A cross cutting theme, this is dealt with centrally in the concentrations in Real Estate and Urban Development, Housing and Community Development, Transportation and Infrastructure, and Environmental Planning.
+The Joint Center for Housing Studies, the Center for Green Buildings and Cities, and the university-wide Center for the Environment add significant resources to this area.

 - International planning: The concentration in International Planning is complemented by a general globalization of the planning curriculum across all concentrations.
 Harvard also has prominent area studies programs dealing with most regions of the world.

-- Urban design: This area, a traditional strength of the department, includes concentrations in Urban Design and Real Estate and Urban Development.
-Students can also undertake a concurrent degree with landscape architecture or architecture.
+- Physical Planning: This area, a traditional strength of the department, includes the concentration in Urban Design and the wide range of studios offered by the urban design program in our department, along with landscape architecture and architecture studies school-wide.
+Students can also undertake a concurrent degree with landscape architecture, architecture, or design studies.